 Describe the procedure for the judicial sale of arrested ships.
 What is the priority ranking of claims?

-For the first type of ship arrest, i.e. pre-judgment attachment for the purpose of obtaining security for claim, the creditor/arrest first needs to advance the merit proceeding (such as lawsuit or arbitration) for the claim and obtain a judgment/arbitration award enforceable against the vessel.
-Then, the ship arrest will be transferred to the third type, judicial auction sale for enforcement of judgment/arbitration award.
+For the first type of ship arrest, i.e. (i) pre-judgment attachment for the purpose of obtaining security for claim, the creditor/arrestor first needs to advance the merit proceeding (such as lawsuit or arbitration) for the claim and obtain a judgment/arbitration award enforceable against the vessel in Korea.
+Then, the ship arrest will be transferred to the third type, i.e. (iii) judicial auction sale for enforcement of judgment/arbitration award.

-The procedure for the judicial sale of arrested ships for the second and third types of ship arrest, i.e. judicial auction sale based on security rights such as mortgage and maritime liens and judicial auction sale for enforcement of judgment/arbitration award, the procedure is similar.
+The procedure for the judicial sale of arrested ships for the second and third types of ship arrest, i.e. (ii) judicial auction sale based on security rights such as mortgage and maritime liens and (iii) judicial auction sale for enforcement of judgment/arbitration award, are similar.
 The Korean courts will appoint an appraiser to assess the value of the vessel, and put the vessel on bid for auction sale.
 Once the vessel is sold, proceeds will be distributed to the creditors.

 Under Korean law, maritime liens will have priority over mortgage (Article 788 of KCA).
 For the claims that trigger maritime lien, the priority will be in the following order for the claims that have arisen from the same voyage (Article 782 Section 1).

 cost of litigation for common interests of creditors, taxes imposed on the ship concerning the voyage, pilotage dues and towing fees, maintenance charges and inspection charges of the ship and its appurtenances after final entry into a port